schr0841/cnn_project/README.md

 # Chaining Models

 Chaining two models together means creating a composite, where the first model's output becomes the second model's input.
+In this scenario, there is no third model to process the outputs of the two chained models.

 Model chaining can be performed using the Functional API in a Keras framework, which allows for flexible connection of layers and models.

-When chaining two models, specify data augmentation and rescaling only in first model, not the in second.
+Unlike in the case of ensembling models, where data augmentation and rescaling can be applied in both submodels, chaining two models requires specifying data augmentation and rescaling only in first model.

 <img width="802" alt="Screenshot 2024-09-08 200128" src="https://github.com/user-attachments/assets/37e73cb5-bcc5-499d-897c-ad995d6fdd8a">
 <img width="879" alt="Screenshot 2024-09-08 200231" src="https://github.com/user-attachments/assets/be08bfe1-f3a5-44b0-b4aa-fa05c2ee3e1e">
 <img width="866" alt="Screenshot 2024-09-08 200435" src="https://github.com/user-attachments/assets/3e58715e-ffaf-4d2c-ab69-6391355aa068">

+## Modify ResNet50 and custom_cnn models to enable chaining

+Because we are chaining the output of the first model with the second model, rather than averaging similarly-shaped outputs, we had to modify the ResNet50 model to make it a feature extractor rather than a classifier.